 Kentucky’s roadways are headed down a dangerous path for motorists.
-Fatal crash rates have risen significantly over the past few years; in 2015, the total number of people killed on the state’s roads was 761, compared to 672 in 2014 and 638 in 2013.
+Fatal crash rates have risen significantly over the past few years; in 2015, the total number of people killed in car accidents on the state’s roads was 761, compared to 672 in 2014 and 638 in 2013.

 For 2016, the statistics are looking even worse.
 As of May 10th, 239 people have died, compared to 222 and 198 for the same periods in 2015 and 2014, respectively.

 The state’s overall vehicle accident death rate is higher than the national average and also has seen an upward trend in recent years.
 In 2013, the death rate per 100 million miles traveled stood at 1.36 in Kentucky versus 1.18 nationally.
 In 2014, Kentucky’s rate rose to 1.40 deaths per million miles traveled, while the U.S. rate remained steady.

 In Jefferson County, a number of roadways and intersections were the sites of multiple accidents with injuries in 2015.